jefersonm/playground/Arch/ActiveMQ/activemq-cluster/README.md

 <b>2. apache-activemq-5.13.2-two</b>

-  Brocker two (tcp://localhost:61618)
+  Broker two (tcp://localhost:61618)

 <b>3. apache-activemq-5.13.2-three</b>

-  This is the central Brocker (tcp://localhost:61619).
+  This is the central Broker (tcp://localhost:61619).
 The client application should use it's address to use the ActiveMQ cluster.